-Stolen plane crash lands in field after pilot's erratic, threatening morning flight above Mississippi
+Stolen plane crash-lands in field after pilot's erratic, threatening morning flight above Mississippi

 Latest Weather Blog

-Stolen plane crash lands in field after pilot's erratic, threatening morning flight above Mississippi
+Stolen plane crash-lands in field after pilot's erratic, threatening morning flight above Mississippi

 TUPELO, Mississippi - A person stole an airplane Saturday morning, took to the air and threatened to crash the plane into a Walmart before going down in rural Mississippi.

-The pilot crash landed in a field around 10 a.m., five hours after the chaotic takeoff.
+The pilot crash-landed in a field around 10 a.m., five hours after the chaotic takeoff.

 Police in Tupelo said they were notified of a situation around 5 a.m.
 Saturday.
 The pilot and police were in contact and the pilot threatened to crash the plane into businesses.